EDED2314/photo-cook/README.md

 - Much smaller bugs involving flutter and tensorflow version control
 ## Accomplishments that we're proud of

-- We successfully trained an object detection model
+- We successfully trained an object detection model to an accuracy of 80-90% under correct conditions
 - We successfully coded an api and flutter communication system

 ## What we learned